lab-yue/r-docs/pages/R-exts/5-System-and-foreign-language-interfaces.md

 native routines with R's dynamic symbol mechanism, initialize some data in the native code, or initialize a third party library.
-On loading a DLL, R will look for a routine within that DLL named `R_init_lib` where `lib`{.variable} is the name of the DLL file with the extension removed.
+On loading a DLL, R will look for a routine within that DLL named `R_init_lib` where `lib` is the name of the DLL file with the extension removed.
 For example, in the command

 ```r